lady-h-world/My_Garden/reading_pages/param_tuning_3.md

 * 🌻 [To look into FLAML experiment details >>][1]
 * 🌻 [To look into Optuna experiment details >>][2]

-Besides the difference in overall performance (testing performance and time cost), we can also see FLAML saves much more coding efforts when we just want to experiment with default settings, thanks to the more automated design in FLAML.
+Besides the difference in overall performance (testing performance and time cost), we can also see FLAML saves much more coding efforts when we just want to experiment with default settings, thanks to the automation design in FLAML.
 The way Optuna works gives you the flexibility to add multiple learners regardless of their implementation differences, however, FLAML also alows you to add customized learners, and we will show you that in a later experiment.

 #
 <p align="left">